Hat guessing with proper colorings: Introduction

 For the Book graphs $B_{k, n}$, obtained by connecting all vertices of a clique of size $k$ to an independent set of size $n$ we prove the following.

 \begin{Theorem} If $n > e^2 k$, then

 \end{Theorem}

-In Section~\ref{sec:general_bounds}, we prove some bounds on our variation of the hat guessing number in terms of the chromatic number of the graph, and the maximum degree.
+In Section~\ref{sec:general_bounds}, we prove some bounds on our variation of the hat guessing number in terms of the chromatic number of the graph, and the maximum degree, namely Lemma~\ref{Lem:ChromaticNumber} and Theorem~\ref{thm:HGPlinear}.
 In Section~\ref{sec:complete_graphs}, we prove Theorem~\ref{Thm:CompleteGraphs}.
 Theorems~\ref{Thm:Trees} and \ref{Thm:BookGraphUpperBound} are then proved in Section~\ref{sec:trees} and \ref{sec:book_graphs}, respectively.
 In Section~\ref{sec:small_graphs} we determine the exact hat guessing number of all graphs on at most $4$ vertices, and give bounds for graphs on $5$ vertices.